Causes of Chronic Venous Disease

 7/27/2023

-Do Young Adults Suffer From Heavy, Painful & Swollen Legs Caused by CVD?
+Do Young Adults Suffer From Heavy, Painful & Swollen Legs?

 Chronic venous insufficiency (CVI) is typically seen as an issue that only affects the elder population; however, in America alone more than 25 million adults suffer from varicose veins or other forms of venous disease, regardless of their age.1